Dog Friendly Walks In The Lake District

 So which are the best hikes to go on with your dog in tow?
 We’ve picked out some of our favourite routes to share with you, so read on if you’re looking for a little bit of inspiration!

 Head to Keswick for one of the most stunningly beautiful parts of the region.
-A Stroll around Derwentwater surrounded by the mountains is a sight worth seeing, and you can either choose to do the whole nine-mile route or enjoy one of the other routes around the area.
+A Stroll around Derwentwater surrounded by the mountains is a sight worth seeing.
+You can either choose to do the whole nine-mile route or enjoy one of the other routes around the area.

 Cat Bells is a wonderful and rewarding walk as it is relatively easy one but with views that certainly don’t disappoint.
 The circular walk from Hawes End is popular with dog walkers, and you’ll be rewarded with amazing views over Keswick.

 Grizedale Forest is a wonderful place to walk your four-legged friend, as there is 24km of wonderful nature to explore.
 There are many different routes for you and your dog to enjoy.
 As well as sculptures dotted around throughout the forest, with new pieces added regularly.

 Once you’ve tired your party out walking, there is a lovely dog friendly cafe where you can enjoy some refreshments and refuel for the journey home.